 Each year we organise a number of events.
 This year we have done the following:

 In November 2017, Interact Club members attended the Rotary Tea Party for members of the community of mature years, to help with welcoming the guests, serving tea, and clearing up afterwards.
 They met the Rotary Club President, and enjoy and afternoon of engaging with those in our community of advancing years.
 This is a popular event with pupils.

 Every Christmas, Interact Club enthuse every form group in the school to collect and pack shoe boxes of presents for children in Eastern European countries who, otherwise, would not receive gifts at Christmas.
 This is the annual ‘Love in a Box’ appeal for the Mustard Seed Charity.

 Every year the Interact members try to ensure we collect as much as possible for this wonderful charity and we were overwhelmed with the generosity of each year group.
 In 2017 we collected a record breaking 475 boxes and donated £1844.89 to the Mustard Seed Charity.

-Throughout the year there are many other charity events organised by Tutors and form groups or by whole year groups.
+Throughout the year there are many other charity events organised by Personal Tutors and form groups or by whole year groups.
 These are reported in our termly newsletter.